Why Film in South Korea?

 Korea Filming Hub - Featured Locations

-Explore Korea's most cinematic destinations with local expertise.
-Locations adapt to double for other countries or eras, supported by experienced Korean crews and film commissions.
+Explore Korea's most cinematic spots with local know-how.
+Many locations can double for other countries or eras, backed by skilled Korean crews and film commissions.

 Seoul Filming Services

-Gyeongbokgung Palace courtyards, Han River skylines, and Gangnam districts alongside traditional Bukchon hanok villages for classic and contemporary looks.
+Shoot at Gyeongbokgung Palace courtyards, Han River skylines, and Gangnam districts, as well as traditional Bukchon hanok villages, for both classic and modern looks.

 - Iconic landmarks including Gyeongbokgung and N Seoul Tower